Aged Care Legislated Review

 - a written report of the Review must be provided to the Minister within 12 months after the end of the three year period.

-The Review started on 22 September 2016 following the appointment of Mr Tune.
-A final report will be completed and provided to the Minister by 1 August 2017.
+The Review started on 22 September 2016 following the appointment of Mr Tune and was completed on 31 July 2017.

 - approved providers